Poor traits

 November 2016

 The nails applied like acupuncture needles directly to her heart were probably too little too late to save this beautiful woman.
 The wires from her earbuds were not strong enough close her chest wound.
-The perfectly manicured dog gazes directly at the viewer, but offers no insight into the woman’s marshmallow hat, the little guy on her shoulder, or the fried eggs on her left and right.
+The perfectly manicured dog gazes directly at the viewer, but offers no insight into the woman’s marshmallow hat, the fried eggs on her left and right or the little guy on her shoulder who seems very happy to be there.

 Professor Kendall Moore